open-telemetry/opentelemetry.io/content/en/blog/2022/tail-sampling/index.md

 - `latency`: Sample based on the duration of the trace.
 For example, you could sample all traces that take longer than 5 seconds.
-- `string_attribute`: Sample based on string attribute values, both exact and regex value matches are supported.
+- `string_attribute`: Sample based on string attribute values, both exact and regular expression value matches are supported.
 For example, you could sample based on specific custom attribute values.

 ## Potential issues with tail sampling